 "In a perfect world, I would buy every homeless person a house.
 But since I can't do that, I will try to help as much as I can.”

-Project I Am was created by Jahkil Naeem Jackson when he was 8 years old.
-Jahkil, now 10, has a heartfelt desire to help those in need.
+Project I Am was created by 8-year-old Jahkil Naeem Jackson.
+Jahkil, now 12, has a heartfelt desire to help those in need.
 After helping his aunt distribute food to the Chicago homeless, he knew that he wanted to do more to make a difference.